kdgdkd/ramiho/README.md

 - embedded in ramiho's code under three fFAV_x functions, as lists of aconnect commands
 - aconsvd files under favcnx directory, as lists of aconnect commands; these files are also used to save current aconnect configurations, so they may get overwritten
 - mdshcnx files under favcnx directory, that allow for advanced routing configuration using midish
-- mdshsvd files under favcnx directory, as midish shell files; there are used to save current midish configurations and may bet overwritten
+- mdshsvd files under favcnx directory, as midish shell files; there are used to save current midish configurations and may get overwritten

 You may edit these files and functions, adapt the header of the menu (fFAV_HEADER) with a description of the connexions you've set up, and link them with commands (fFAV_ACT).